 History of the Castle of Arta

-The Castle of Arta, which is located on a low hill on the north side of the city, is an important landmark of the region.
-The site’s strategic importance had been noted already from antiquity.
-The Corinthian colonists, who founded the ancient city of Amvrakia, had erected city’s fortification on the foot of the same hill on which the Castle stands.
-Parts of the ancient defensive wall had been incorporated in the medieval Castle’s structure and can be seen until today in its east and north sectors.
+Located on a low hill on the north side of the city, the Castle of Arta is a significant landmark for the region.
+The importance of this strategic point was notable already from antiquity.
+The Corinthian colonists, who founded the ancient city of Ambracia, had erected the fortification of Ambracia on the foot of the same hill on which the Castle stands.
+Parts of the defensive fortification of the ancient city had been incorporated in the medieval Castle’s structure and are visible until today in the east and north sectors of the walls.